codegode23/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chgrp school hello is a command that changes the group owner to school for the file. chown -hR vincent:staff . is a command that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. chown -h vincent:staff _hello is a command that changes the owner and the group owner of _hello to vincent and staff respectively.
+chgrp school hello is a command that changes the group owner to school for the file. chown -hR vincent:staff . is a command that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. chown -h vincent:staff _hello is a command that changes the owner and the group owner of _hello to vincent and staff respectively. chown -h vincent:staff _hello is a command that changes the owner of the file hello to betty only if it is owned by the user guillaume.